Joe Bugner

-Bugner retired from boxing in 1976, but over the next two decades, he made sporadic comebacks with varying success.
-He moved to Australia in 1986, adopting the nickname "Aussie Joe", beating fighters such as Greg Page, David Bey, Anders Eklund and James Tillis before retiring again after a TKO loss to Frank Bruno in 1987.
+Bugner retired from boxing in 1976 but made sporadic comebacks over the next two decades with varying success.
+He moved to Australia in 1986, adopting the nickname "Aussie Joe", defeating fighters such as Greg Page, David Bey, Anders Eklund and James Tillis before retiring again after a TKO loss to Frank Bruno in 1987.
 He made a final comeback during the 1990s, winning the Australian heavyweight title in 1995 and the lightly regarded World Boxing Federation (WBF) heavyweight championship in 1998 at the age of 48 against James "Bonecrusher" Smith.
-He retired for the last time in 1999 with a final record of 69-13-1, including 43 wins by knockout.
+He retired for the last time in 1999 with a final record of 69–13–1, including 41 wins by knockout.